Óscar Arias: Mediator in 2009 Honduran Constitutional Crisis

 In 2009, the Supreme Court of Honduras issued an arrest warrant for Honduran President Manuel Zelaya because of violations of the constitution and laws.
 Two days later, the National Congress of Honduras (in which Zelaya's own party held 62 out of 128 seats, more than any other party), also voted to dismiss Zelaya.

 Zelaya fled to Costa Rica.
 The Honduran constitution mandated that the head of Congress, Roberto Micheletti, who was next in the presidential line of succession, becomes the provisional head of state since Vice President Elvin Ernesto Santos had resigned in December 2008 to run for president.
 Micheletti's term ended 27 January 2010.

 Arias began serving as mediator between Zelaya and Micheletti in the 2009 Honduran constitutional crisis.
 Representatives of the two Hondurans met with Arias on various occasions but so far have failed to reach any kind of agreement.
 As described above (with factual citations), Arias himself was initially prohibited by Costa Rica's constitutional court from another term, due to constitutional term limits, but this was reversed using legal means, with the consent of the Costa Rican Sala IV court, unlike in Honduras.
 New elections in Honduras are planned for 29 November 2009.
 Micheletti's government stated on 2 July 2009 that it is willing to hold this year's presidential election early.
 Arias presented a seven-point agreement, which calls for the return of Zelaya as president – a condition deemed unacceptable to the interim government.
 Zelaya's representatives accepted the Arias proposal "in principle" but Micheletti's representatives balked at the key point of Zelaya returning to power in Honduras.

+Post-presidency

+In 2025, Arias's US visa was revoked by the US State Department, which Arias blamed for his seeking better relations with China when he was president.
+In a Facebook post published in February, he remarked that Donald Trump acted like "a Roman emperor, dictating to the rest of the world what to do".

+At a news conference in San José, Arias stated that he had received a brief email from the U.S. government.
+The message referenced Section 221(i) of the Immigration and Nationality Act, which grants the secretary of state and consular officers the authority to revoke visas at their discretion.